uibk-uncover/conseal/docs/reference.rst

 Reference
 =========

-The steganographic embedding in the package can be controlled on three levels of abstraction.
+The steganographic embedding in the package can be accessed on three levels of abstraction.
-This creates a threshold between breivity and flexibility.
+This creates a threshold between simplicity and flexibility.
 For more information, see the `glossary <https://conseal.readthedocs.io/en/latest/glossary.html#steganographic-design>`__.

 .. contents:: Table of Contents